094459/newsletter-oss-projects/README.md

 # AWS open source newsletter projects

-This repo contains a list of projects featured in the AWS open source newsletter.Includes projects from #178 to #183 of the newsletter (retrospective projects will be added over time)
+This repo contains a list of projects featured in the AWS open source newsletter.
+The (#) identifies which edition of the newsletter you can find the original mention.

+If you want your projects featured, please get in touch with ricsue at amazon dot com.

 # By technology/use case